jkahrob/Country-List-Web-App-Quarkus-Vuejs/README.md

 chmod +x mvnw
 ./mvnw compile quarkus:dev
 ```
-The second terminal window is navigated to the Vue main folder
+The second terminal window has these commands used

-**/quarkus-vue-app/src/main/webapp**

-and these commands are used:
 ```shell script
 (from the main app folder)
 cd src/main/webapp